Jamesclark32/db-shell/README.md

 When compared to using the traditional MySQL CLI client, db-shell offers a few small niceties.

 1. Colorized output.
-2. Automatic switching between tabular and vertical output based on terminal width of result set size
+2. Automatic switching between tabular and vertical output based on terminal width versus width of result set size
 3. Display verification for very large result sets.

 ![A typical db shell session](documentation/db-shell-warning.png)